MISSIONS PHOTOGRAPHY SERIES~PART 2

 CAPTURE PLACES AND CULTURE TO SET THE SCENE.

-force in Romania.
-Shots like this can give
+The Orthodox Church is a dominant force in Romania.
+Shots like this can give your story cultural context. |

 9. Wide to medium shots of the surrounding areas where the people live and work.